 Museums in the Material World seeks to both introduce classic and thought-provoking pieces and contrast them with articles which reveal grounded practice.
 The articles are selected from across the full breadth of museum disciplines and are linked by a logical narrative, as detailed in the section ...

-Richard Sandell, Robert R. Janes
+Edited By Richard Sandell, Robert R. Janes

 Drawing together a selection of high quality, intellectually robust and stimulating articles on both theoretical and practice-based developments in the field, this Reader investigates the closely linked areas of management and marketing in the museum.
 The articles, from established and ...